sarosh97/stress_predict/README.md

 The file named "load_wesad_data" is for loading the data.

-# Dataset-2
+# Dataset-2 (UGI)

 You need to run three different files to extract features.
 "run_2_ext_feat_interview"  "run_2_ext_feat_relax" and "run_2_ext_feat_stroop" are three files that must be executed to extract features from all three phases of this study.
 You can adjust the window shift (should be same in all files) and then run the file named "run_2_loso_classify" for LOSO classification.
 Make sure to load the relevant features, for example, in case you have set 5 second shift during feature extraction then the feature set is named "features_relax_5.mat".
 Similarly, for the Stroop and Relax cases.

 In this dataset there are only 4 modalities, but for the sake of comparison with other datasets, only the EDA data is processed.

+# Dataset-3 (UTD)

+Dataset-3 can be downloaded at https://personal.utdallas.edu/~nourani/Bioinformatics/Biosensor_Data/

+Run the file named "run_2_ext_feat" for feature extraction.
+You can adjust the window shift.
+Make sure to change the filename.
+Run "run_2_loso_classify" for LOSO classification.
+Make sure to load the relevant feature file.

-# Dataset-3 and Dataset-4
+# Dataset-4 (CLAS)

+Dataset-4 can be downloaded at https://www.wwwsensornetworkslab.com/clas (Needs an EULA form)

 Run the file named "run_2_ext_feat" for feature extraction.
 You can adjust the window shift.
 Make sure to change the filename.
 Run "run_2_loso_classify" for LOSO classification.
 Make sure to load the relevant feature file.